LabsLace/spoc/README.md

 ### Environment variables

-Create a `.env` inside the `app/backend` directory, , use the `example.env` file to copy all the keys needed, and change the required values for the app to run, if you don't know any value please reach out to Rodrigo.
+Create a `.env` inside the `app` directory, , use the `example.env` file to copy all the keys needed, and change the required values for the app to run, if you don't know any value please reach out to Rodrigo.
 With this you will be able to set up your local DB running.

 ### Local database